PolaricServer/webapp2/README.md

 ## Installing and running

 ### Deb package
-A binary deb package (built on Debian bookworm) is available.
+A binary deb package is available.
 It installs the software assuming that a Polaric-aprsd backend is installed on the same machine.
 The config files for the webapp and mapcache are placed in /etc/polaric-webapp2.
 See https://polaricserver.readthedocs.io/en/latest/install.html

 ### Makefile
 The Makefile is used in building Debian packages, but could be used to install the software directly on your system for use with a Polaric Server backend.
 Modify the Makefile too your needs first, then type 'make' and 'sudo make install'.